When is Little Women released in cinemas? Who’s in the cast and what’s it about?

 Little Women boasts an A-list cast of Oscar and Golden Globe-winning actors.

-Ronan’s Lady Bird co-star Timothy Chalamet will portray boy next door and close friend of Jo’s, Theodore “Laurie” Laurence.
+Ronan’s Lady Bird co-star Timothée Chalamet will portray boy next door and close friend of Jo, Theodore “Laurie” Laurence.

 Laura Dern (Big Little Lies) also joins the cast as the girls’ mother Marmee March, while Meryl Streep (Mamma Mia!) stars as rich Aunt Josephine, James Norton (McMafia) as Laurie’s tutor and Meg’s potential love interest John Brooke and Bob Odenkirk (Better Call Saul) as the sisters’ absent father.